 Regulatory authorities may restrict our ability to pay dividends on, and make repurchases of, our common stock.

-Dividends on our common stock will be payable only if, when and as authorized and declared by our Board of Directors; however, our ability to pay dividends and make stock repurchases may be limited due to banking laws and regulations and limitations imposed by our banking regulators (including OCC limiting dividends from FNBPA).
+Dividends on our common stock will be payable only if, when and as authorized and declared by our Board of Directors; however, our ability to pay dividends and make stock repurchases may be limited due to banking laws and regulations and limitations imposed by our banking regulators (including the OCC limiting dividends from FNBPA).
 In certain circumstances, we will not be able to make a capital distribution unless the FRB approves such distribution, including if the dividend could not be fully funded by our net income over the last four quarters (net of dividends paid), our prospective rate of earnings retention appears inconsistent with our capital needs, asset quality, and overall financial condition, or we will not be able to continue meeting the minimum required capital ratios.
 As a bank holding company, we also are required to consult with the FRB before increasing dividends or redeeming or repurchasing capital instruments.
 Additionally, the FRB could prohibit or limit our payment of dividends if it determines that payment of the dividend would constitute an unsafe or unsound practice.
 There can be no assurance that we will declare and pay any dividends or repurchase any shares of our common stock in the future.

 Regulation - Risk 2